Loans for Bad Credit

 Fees for Bad Credit Loans

 Another must-check on your bad credit loan list is fees.
 Will your provider charge a fee for arranging your loan?
 Do they charge late payment fees?
 And if you’re in a position to overpay your loan or even settle early, can you do that free of charge or will it attract charges too?
-These are all key questions, which is why you can find details like this in the ‘more info’ tab of our MoneyMatcher tool.
+These are all key questions, which is why you can find details like this on our Bad Credit Comparison page.

 Is a Bad Credit Loan Right for Me?